markniu/Bed_Distance_sensor/README.md

 1)Move the Nozzle down until it just touch the bed plate(as the 0 distance).

-2)Power on the printer, Send gcode `M102 S-6`,then it will move the z axis slowly up 0.1mm everytime until it up to 4mm.done
+2)Power on the printer, Send gcode `M102 S-6`,then it will move the z axis slowly up 0.1mm everytime until it reach to 4mm.done

 ### Enable/Disable